Henry VIII

 This exchange goes on for a while, but in the end, Cranmer simply produces the ring his royal supporter had given him, saying, “By virtue of that ring, I take my cause / Out of the gripes of cruel men and give it / To a most noble judge, the King my master” (948, 5.2.133-35).
 King Henry rounds off this piece of theater by taking his seat and sorely rebuking the members of the Council.

 When Surrey tries to calm him with a courtly “May it please your grace,” King Henry cuts him short with “No, sir, it does not please me. / I had thought I had had men of some understanding / And wisdom of my council, but I find none” (949, 5.2.168-70).
 Henry proceeds to insist that all Council members embrace Archbishop Cranmer and put aside their grievances.
-Which, of course, they do, knowing with whom it is they deal.
-The scene ends with Henry longing to go see the christening of his new daughter, Elizabeth (950, 5.2.211-14).
+Which, of course, they do, knowing with whom they deal.
+The scene ends with Henry longing for the christening of his new daughter, Elizabeth (950, 5.2.211-14).

-Act 5, Scene 3 (950-52, the Porter and his man try to keep the crowd in check—they have all come to see the christening of Henry and Anne’s daughter, Elizabeth; the Porter and the Lord Chamberlain complain about the size of the crowd.)
+Act 5, Scene 3 (950-52, the Porter and his man try to keep the crowd in check—they have all come to see the christening of Henry and Anne Boleyn’s daughter, Elizabeth; the porter and the Lord Chamberlain complain about the size of the crowd.)

 It is Cranmer’s prophecy about a rosy future that lends this 1613 play an air of romance that makes it kindred to other dramas that Shakespeare composed late in his career: Cymbeline, The Winter’s Tale, The Tempest, and The Two Noble Kinsmen.
 The happy conclusion mellows our recollection of the misfortune and sorrow that have marked the downfall of the play’s great characters, mingling the whole into a bittersweet quality.
 [56]

-Act 5, Epilogue (954, the Epilogue centers the playwright and actors’ hopes on the women in the audience—they will appreciate Shakespeare’s representation of Henry VIII’s virtuous but ill-treated Queen Catharine of Aragon; the men in the audience, says the Epilogue, will take their cue from the women.)
+Act 5, Epilogue (954, the epilogue centers the playwright and actors’ hopes on the women in the audience—they will appreciate Shakespeare’s representation of Henry VIII’s virtuous but ill-treated Queen Catharine of Aragon; the men in the audience, says the epilogue-speaker, will take their cue from the women, and so all will be pleased.)

-The epilogue reminds female viewers to appreciate the play mainly because of its fine representation of the virtuous Queen Catharine of Aragon, and male viewers to applaud by way of following their ladies’ example.
-Indeed, we may conclude that this splendid woman, and the guileful Cardinal Wolsey with whom she engages in a bitter contest, are really the focal points of the play rather than King Henry VIII himself.
+The epilogue-speaker reminds female viewers to appreciate the play mainly because of its fine representation of the virtuous Queen Catharine of Aragon (and, as the Norton editor suggests in footnote 2 for pg.
+954, possibly Princess Elizabeth and Anne Boleyn), and male viewers to applaud by way of following their ladies’ example.
+We may conclude that this splendid woman, and the guileful Cardinal Wolsey with whom she engages in a bitter contest, are really the focal points of the play rather than King Henry VIII himself.
 The latter is an important figure, but he is not the emotional center of this historical drama.

 Edition.
 Greenblatt, Stephen et al., editors.
 The Norton Shakespeare: Histories + Digital Edition.
 3rd ed.
 W. W. Norton, 2016.
 ISBN-13: 978-0-393-93859-3.